xdth/smartbudget/README.md

 - app demo: **`sudo docker run --name smartbudget_demo -it -p 8000:8000 dthlabs/smartbudget_demo`**

 Then visit http://localhost:8000 on your browser.

+Enter the default login "admin" and its password "admin" (don't forget to change the admin password as soon as possible).

 ## Screenshots